-The Center is conveniently located in downtown Seattle at 705 Pike Street.
-Its main pedestrian entrance is on the corner of 7th Avenue and Pike Street, and the Arch drop-off points are 725 Pike and 800 Convention Place.
+Seattle Convention Center is conveniently located in downtown Seattle at 705 Pike Street.
+The main pedestrian entrance to Arch is on the corner of 7th Avenue and Pike Street, and the Arch drop-off points are 725 Pike and 800 Convention Place.
 There are many ways to get here:

 Drive and Park at the Center

-The Center's two parking garages are conveniently located just off Interstate 5 and can accommodate approximately 1,490 vehicles.
-The Main Garage is attached to the Center; Freeway Park is adjacent.
+SCC's two parking garages are conveniently located just off Interstate 5 and can accommodate approximately 1,490 vehicles.
+The Main Garage is attached to SCC Arch; Freeway Park is adjacent.
 We offer daily event parking and monthly parking.
-For more information about parking in one of the Center's garages, including directions, hours, rates and monthly passes, please visit Parking Garage Information.
+For more information about parking in one of SCC's garages, including directions, hours, rates and monthly passes, please visit Parking Garage Information.

 Mon-Sat, 5:00am–1:43am (last northbound train from the airport Westlake Station departs at 11:44pm)